HackYourCareer/SmartKickers/README.md

 ## Installation

-We are using macOS to build and run everything locally for now.
+We are using macOS to build and run everything locally.

 1. Clone the repositories.